ai-ku/semeval13-task13/trial_data/README.txt

 evaluation/unsupervised - programs for running the unsupervised evaluations

 evaluation/supervised - programs for running the supervised evaluations

-evaluation/lexsub - (currently empty, but will contain) a program for running
-                    the lexical substitution evaluation

 evaluation/keys/gold-standard - two gold standard keys for the trial data set.
                                 See the trial data section below for more information